-Yes, when training for the Method Ambassador, you must bring two horses to train during the Academy.
+Yes, when attending the Method Ambassador program, you must bring two horses to train during the Academy.
 The horses:

 - must be under ten years of age;